PULPIT TODAY SERMONS

 There are two implications in this expression:

 1. First, the phrase, “the church of the living God,” infers who governs the Church.
 And it’s governed by almighty God.
-Note the possessive assertion Christ placed on His Church at Caesarea Philippi when He declared, “I will build my Church, and the gates of hell will not overcome it” (MAT 16:18).
+Note the possessive assertion Christ placed on His Church at Caesarea Philippi when He declared, “I will build my Church, and the gates of hell will not overcome it” (Matt.
+16:18).
 Christ specifically referred to the Church with the possessive pronoun “My.”
 “I will build “My” Church.”

-Thank God, the Church is governed and protected by the omnipotent God.
-Man doesn’t govern it; a Board of Regents does not govern it; Congress or parliament doesn’t govern it; Angels don’t govern it; God Himself is the chief potentate of the Church.
-The Church’s every command comes through Christ.
-The Church’s duty basically involves seven commands: The evangelization of the lost (2CO 5:18‑20); the discipleship of Believers (MAT 28:19); the fellowship of Believers (ACT 2:42); the worship of God (1PE 2:9); the perpetuation of Christ’s healing and miracle ministry; the ministry of prayer; and the Believer’s call to be the “salt and light” of the world (MAT 5:13‑16).
+The Church’s duty basically involves seven commands: The evangelization of the lost (2CO 5:1820); the discipleship of Believers (MAT 28:19); the fellowship of Believers (ACT 2:42); the worship of God (1PE 2:9); the perpetuation of Christ’s healing and miracle ministry; the ministry of prayer; and the Believer’s call to be the “salt and light” of the world (MAT 5:1316).
 These commands come only through Christ.

 The Church is the primary location where God’s Word and will are revealed.

-It’s the primary location where His supernatural power is released (1CO 12:4‑7).
+It’s the primary location where His supernatural power is released (1CO 12:47).
 Christ healed the sick when He went into God’s house.
+Throughout Church history signs and wonders have been associated with the Church (Clouds of smoke, fires over sanctuaries, etc).

 It’s the primary place of worship (PSA 27:6).